-The Lung Cancer Research Foundation has joined with GO2 Foundation for Lung Cancer, LUNGevity Foundation, the Lung Cancer Foundation of America, and LungCAN to issue a biweekly joint statement educating the public, particularly vulnerable populations, about the facts surrounding the coronavirus epidemic.
+The Lung Cancer Research Foundation joined with GO2 Foundation for Lung Cancer, LUNGevity Foundation, the Lung Cancer Foundation of America, and LungCAN to issue a joint statement educating the public, particularly vulnerable populations, about the facts surrounding the coronavirus epidemic.

+Below is the final update to the statement.
 You can find previous statements here.

 LCRF also has developed a free download addressing common questions about COVID-19 and lung cancer.